 We will: (i) radiocarbon-date organic samples from penguin mounds and known-age remains to obtain a robust chronology of contaminant accumulation; (ii) measure the concentration of anthropogenic contaminants (e.g. lead, mercury, DDT, microplastics) in soil, bone, feather, and eggshell samples from active and abandoned mounds, and non-penguin-influenced control sites, using a range of spectroscopic analytical techniques; (iii) determine the provenance of lead contamination using isotopic ratios; and (iv) assess the temporal resolution at which we can pinpoint geochemical signatures of global-scale (e.g. Industrial Revolution, peak DDT use), hemispheric-scale (e.g. commissioning of Australia’s Port Pirie smelter), and local-scale (e.g. commissioning of Hallett Station) events in penguin mound records at Cape Bird and Cape Hallett.

-I will be working with Professor Sally Gaw, an environmental chemist from Canterbury University, and we will have a PhD student associated with this research.
+I will be working with Professor Sally Gaw, an environmental chemist from Canterbury University, and we have a PhD student Megan Reaves associated with this research.
 This project is the first to use penguins to provide a chronology of contaminant transfer, affording critical insight into the life histories of persistent contaminants.

 Schematic showing (a) Dominant ocean circulation patterns and potential long-range transport of contaminants to Antarctica (note Port Pirie, Australia, and Scott Base, McMurdo Station, star); (b) Ross Sea region, including Adélie penguin study sites at Cape Hallett (krill-dominated diet) and Cape Bird (fish-dominated diet); and (c) Representation of a penguin mound showing a timeline of examples of anthropogenic events and in-situ datable/analysable material.
 Copyright Max Oulton 2020